codingpajamas/taskrr/README.md

 Then browse to ```localhost:3000```.
 You can configure the port it 3000 is not available.

-To create jobs and put them in queue (producer), run
+To create jobs and put them in queue (producer), open another terminal and run

 ~~~
 node fakecreatejob
 ~~~

-To process the jobs in queue (consumer), run
+To process the jobs in queue (consumer), open another terminal and run

 ~~~
 node fakeexecjob
 ~~~

+You can run several **consumer** in parallel by running ```node fakeexecjob``` in multiple terminal.
+They will never have conflict in which job is to process.

 Check your browser for the realtime activity of your task server.